 The BestFitMatcher abstract operation compares requestedLocales, which must be a List as returned by CanonicalizeLocaleList, against the locales in availableLocales and determines the best available language to meet the request.
 The algorithm is implementation dependent, but should produce results that a typical user of the requested locales would perceive as at least as good as those produced by the LookupMatcher abstract operation.
 Options specified through Unicode locale extension sequences must be ignored by the algorithm.
 Information about such subsequences is returned separately.
 The abstract operation returns a record with a [[locale]] field, whose value is the language tag of the selected locale, which must be an element of availableLocales.
-If the language tag of the request locale that led to the selected locale contained a Unicode locale extension sequence, and an [[extensionIndex]] field whose value is the first Unicode locale extension sequence within the request locale language tag.
+If the language tag of the request locale that led to the selected locale contained a Unicode locale extension sequence, then the returned record also contains an [[extension]] field whose value is the first Unicode locale extension sequence, and an [[extensionIndex]] field whose value is the index of the first Unicode locale extension sequence within the request locale language tag.